trier257/GetCleanDataCourseProject/CodeBook.md

 for the activity labels.
 The remaining 79 features are described in more detail below.

-IMPORTANT transformation of the original data: The measurements for the 79 features in the tidy dataset are the AVERAGES of the original measurements for a given subject for all occurrences of a given activity.
-The feature names do not include the word "average" in them because 1) to help keep the feature names as short as possible (while still meeting project guidelines) and 2) since all the measurements are averages, there is no need to label every column as such.
+IMPORTANT transformation of the original data: The values for the 79 features in the tidy dataset are the AVERAGES of the original measurements for a given subject for all occurrences of a given activity.
+The feature names do not include the word "average" in them
+1) to help keep the feature names as short as possible (while still meeting project guidelines) and 2) since all the measurements are averages, there is no need to label every column as such.
 For example, for subject 1, activity WALKING, the column tdbodyaccelerationmeanx